cessen/ropey/README.md

 ## Unsafe code

 Ropey uses unsafe code to help achieve some of its space and performance characteristics.
-Although effort has been put into keeping the unsafe code compartmentalized and making it correct, please be cautious about using Ropey in software that may face adversarial conditions.
+Although effort has been put into keeping the unsafe code compartmentalized and correct, please be cautious about using Ropey in software that may face adversarial conditions.

-Auditing, fuzzing, etc. of the unsafe code in Ropey is extremely welcome.
+Auditing, fuzzing, etc., of the unsafe code in Ropey is extremely welcome.
 If you find any unsoundness, _please_ file an issue!
 Also welcome are recommendations for how to remove any of the unsafe code without introducing significant space or performance regressions, or how to compartmentalize the unsafe code even better.